 Some women and practitioners, doctors and midwives alike, swear by castor oil as a way to induce labor.
 Other mothers have tried castor oil and have experienced the side effects but remained pregnant.
 There are practitioners who do not recommend castor oil because of potential side effects like dehydration (from loose stools and/or vomiting), fetal distress and meconium in the baby.
 Though castor oil inductions take place without the knowledge of the practitioner in some cases, it is always wise to talk to your midwife or doctor about how to use castor oil before doing so.

 Induction before your due date is never a good idea in the absence of a medical reason.
 Even then, a castor oil induction, may not be your best option.
-It may not work.
+Or it may not work.
+Besides medical induction techniques, there are also alternative non-medical induction techniques.

 Many women have given recipes for castor oil to make it more pleasant to be ingested.
 These recipes vary and can be altered any way you would like.
 You practitioner should give you an idea of how much castor oil and how often to use it.
 Generally speaking, the dose is about an ounce repeated at various intervals.